-“Before I began the online MLIS program at UA, I had no idea what ‘Crimson Tide' was or what ‘Roll Tide' meant,” commented the recent UA graduate.
-“I'm originally from Philadelphia and have lived in Quincy, Massachusetts for six years, so I did not have much familiarity with cultural activities outside of the mid-Atlantic and New England regions.
-As soon as I attended the online MLIS program campus orientation, I felt very much a part of the University.
+“Before I began the online MLIS program at UA, I had no idea what ‘Crimson Tide' or ‘Roll Tide' meant,” commented the recent UA graduate.
+“I'm originally from Philadelphia and have lived in Quincy, Massachusetts for six years, so I didn't have much familiarity with cultural activities outside of the mid-Atlantic and New England regions.
+As soon as I attended the campus orientation, I felt very much a part of the University.
 As I received emails about upcoming football game day and school events, I began paying close attention.
 Even though my online classes weren't on campus in Tuscaloosa, I felt like I was there.
 Plus, participating in online activities with professors and Tuscaloosa area students made me feel a part of the community.”

-While searching for an affordable, high quality MLIS program, Natalie considered the advice from a friend and her need for a program delivered via distance technologies.
+While searching for an affordable, high quality MLIS program, Natalie considered the advice from a friend and her need for an online program.

-“A friend completed the program and recommended I apply for admission.
+“A friend completed the program and recommended I apply.
 The cohort model, small class size, nationally-renowned professors and reputation of the school helped me realize UA's online MLIS was for me,” Natalie explained.

 One of the unique qualities of UA's online MLIS program is the required on-campus orientation.

-“I started a Facebook page and everyone in our cohort joined it.
-We became an online family that I loved being a part of.
-It's the cohort feeling that made it unique and helped give me focus.
+“I started a Facebook page and everyone in our cohort joined.
+We became an online family and it's the cohort feeling that made it unique and helped give me focus.
 We were all there for each other and so were the professors,” said Natalie.
 “I would advise new students to make connections with their cohort family ASAP.
-Find those who might be in your geographical area or establish contact with those outside your area using online technologies.”
+Find those who might be in your geographical region or establish contact with those outside your area using the online tools.”

 Another unique advantage of UA's online MLIS program is the dedication of the support staff.

 “Whenever I needed support, they were really helpful with every question and concern,” commented Natalie.
 “I loved having constant assistance from the School of Library and Information Studies staff.
-This made it easy to navigate through all of the steps associated with registering for courses and keeping up with the goings on of the University.”
+This made it easy to navigate through all of the steps associated with registering for courses and keeping up with the program.”

 Natalie, who currently serves as a Library Coordinator at UMass Boston's Healey Library, hopes having the online MLIS credential will lead to career advancement as well as other professional opportunities.
 Wherever she lands, Natalie Coady can now proudly call herself a member of the Crimson Tide family.

 Living in Whitewater, Wisconsin, with her husband and two cats, meant Rebecca Jones could not relocate to earn her master's degree.
-With other family members nearby and a job at a local university library, it was important to find an online program that would allow her to continue working and residing in Wisconsin.
+With other family members nearby and a job at a local university library, it was important to find an online program that would allow her to continue working without relocating.